FAQ's!

 Instead, I believe our triggers and suffering are desperately hopeful messages from the inner children within us all who yearn for conscious reunion with our adult selves.
 I believe the inner child is our primary soulmate: "the one," that thing, that feeling, for which we search externally--in a romantic mate, in external success, in addictions, etc.

-Can IM address really serious traumatic experiences like physical and/or sexual abuse?
+Can IM address physical and/or sexual abuse?

 Let me start by saying: I am not a traditionally certified abuse/trauma specialist.
 Also, I urge a multi-pronged approach to addressing abuse: talk therapy as well as other healing, somatic modalities.
 Luis Mojica does excellent work.

-That being said: Yes, I have worked with IM'ers to process physical and sexual abuse.
+That being said: Yes, I have worked with meditators to process physical and sexual abuse.
 These are meditators I've practiced with for a number of sessions, and so there's a great deal of trust we've built so that we can work at this level--and so we can ensure their bodies are ready.

 As with all IM sessions, we follow the body's wisdom.
 And so, the work is gentle, and we build a safe container each time.
 I am happy to discuss case-by-case and see what other work a meditator already has done.